 - Bring a painter for your boat, fully inflate your trolley tyres, clearly mark your trolley and remember where the trolley was left, this really helps as we are launching and recovering hundreds of boats!

-- Know your launching Colour - This you will be given on arrival and see here
+- Know your launching Colour (Coming Soon) - This you will be given on arrival and see here

 - Entries will be accepted on the day until the entry limit is reached.

 - The Entry desk will open at 8:30am on race day and close at noon, If you are planning to enter on the day please arrive early and head to the clubhouse to complete the forms.
 Please note there is a cap on entry numbers - once reached, no further entries on the day will be accepted.

 Arrival and Departure

 - The Bloody Mary gates will open 08:00 on Saturday and we encourage the first starters and Toppers, Lasers and youth fleets to get in nice and early.

 - Please keep to the one-way system on the upper level as directed.
 The one way system will be reversed for departure.